mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 import sklearn
 from sklearn.feature_extraction.text import CountVectorizer, TfidfTransformer

-# We take only th etext column, but there are some other columns, too:
+# We take only the text column, but there are some other columns, too:
 # id, topic
 df = pd.read_csv('tfidf.csv').iloc[:,1]
 df.head(5)